FOLLOW US

 Skiing and mountaineering

-If you are planning a skiing or mountaineering holiday, check online for advice on weather, safety conditions and risks before travelling.
+If you are planning a skiing or mountaineering holiday, check advice on weather, safety conditions and risks before you travel.
 Off-piste skiing is highly dangerous as there is a risk of avalanches in some areas.
+See Preparing for winter sports abroad.

 Hiking